taijeronv/taijeronv_info/content/authors/admin/_index.md

 Our mission is to observe and report impartially and objectively on the situation in Ukraine.

-<<<<<<< HEAD
-OSCE has a rule that says I cannot spend more than seven years on one mission.
+OSCE has a rule that limits being in one mission for seven years my time will be up in 2021.

-In 2021 I will reach that mark and be required to resign.

 ## Have skills, will travel
 Rather than wait until my seven year mark I would like to prepare myself now and